 • Alcohol gel (it’s amazing how many students’ fingers have been on those keyboards…)

-• Post-it notes (always handy)
+• Post-it notes

-• Relevant school slips (lunchtime pass / detention slip / permission slip etc)
+• Relevant school slips (lunchtime pass / detention slip / permission slip etc.)

 • Guitar / ukulele paraphernalia (spare strings, picks, capo, tuner)

-• Electrical spares (leads, spare piano pedal, keyboard adaptors etc)
+• Electrical spares (leads, spare piano pedal, keyboard adaptors etc.)

-• Other (board pens, spare USB sticks, emergency chocolate…)
+• Other (board pens, plasters, emergency chocolate…)

 7. Playlists